Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions

-We show that by using our learning pipeline, the resulted predictions can not only achieve lower calibration error than previous calibration methods, but also reach a comparable or better performance on non-calibration metrics compared with the joint training pipeline.
+We show that by using our learning pipeline, the final predictions can not only achieve lower calibration error than previous calibration methods but also reach a comparable or better performance on non-calibration metrics compared with the joint training pipeline.

-Our contribution can be summarized as follows: \begin{itemize} \item We put forward Field-level Calibration Error, a new type of metric to measure miscalibration.
-It focuses on detecting the bias on specific subset of data.
-We observe that the new metric indeed reports errors that are overlooked by existing metrics.
+Our contribution can be summarized as follows: \begin{itemize} \item We put forward Field-level Calibration Error, a new type of metric for probabilistic predictions.
+It focuses on measuring miscalibration on specific subsets of data that are overlooked by existing metrics.

 \item We propose Neural Calibration, a parametric field-aware calibration method, which makes a full use of the development data.
 The proposed method is easy to implement yet empirically powerful.

-\item It follows a pipeline for practitioners in machine learning and data mining, which can achieve strong results in both calibration metrics and non-calibration metrics.
+\item It follows a pipeline for practitioners in machine learning and data mining, which can improve the uncalibrated outputs in both calibration metrics and non-calibration metrics.
 We observed through extensive experiments that Neural Calibration could overcome several drawbacks of existing methods and achieve significantly better performance. \end{itemize}